prepare.blog

 These are the seven foundational survival skills every new prepper should know, listed in the order you’re most likely to need them:

-1. Water procurement and purification — Dehydration degrades your thinking and physical ability within hours; finding and treating water is your top priority.
+1. Water procurement and purification — Dehydration degrades your thinking and physical ability within hours.
+Finding and treating water is your top priority.

-2. Shelter building — Exposure to wind, rain, and cold kills faster than almost anything else; a basic shelter preserves your core body temperature.
+2. Shelter building — Exposure to wind, rain, and cold kills faster than almost anything else.
+A basic shelter preserves your core body temperature.

 3. Fire starting — Fire provides warmth, water purification, cooking, light, and a psychological boost that keeps you making good decisions.